kaustavdm/book-parabolic-conjectures/manuscript/chapter1.md

 The long Road went straight on and on, as far as the eyes could stare.
 It ran across a long wide plain - almost a desert, painted dull yellow by the ever blowing wind.
 On either side of the Road, near the edge of the eye, the lands curved upward into small hills.
 Those hills were the only shelter from the cold east wind that tore through the plains of Outland.
 The only friends a traveller could make on this road were the small thorny shrubs that grew about on the roadside.

 Around midday, the Road took on an eerie look.
-Horizon melted away, unifying sky and land a dull display of amber.
+Horizon melted away, unifying sky and land in a dull display of amber.
 Wisps of heat curled up into fleeting mirages.

 This was the Outland Road.
 No one traveled on it in daytime, unless their life depended on crossing it and reaching the nearest settlement of Eastland on the other side of the road by sundown.
 The Road spanned more than halfway of the continent, connecting the organized and safe Eastland on the east coast to the deadly and wild Westland on the west coast.